SomeWeekendReading/someweekendreading.github.io/_posts/2021-01-16-natural-vs-vaccine-immunity.md

 Periodically, anti-vaxxers will say they prefer the 'natural' immunity acquired by recovering from a disease, because vaccines are 'artificial'.
 Is that likely to be true for COVID-19?
-In a word: no.
+In a word: NO.

 ## 'Natural' immunity isn't as great as you think it is